Jorge Luis Borges: Sexuality and perception of women

+Sex and women are two problematic components in Borges's fiction: both elements are largely absent from his work.
 The story "The Sect of the Phoenix" is famously interpreted to allude to the ubiquity of sexual intercourse among humans – a concept whose essential qualities the narrator of the story is not able to relate to.
+For example, scenes of sexual acts are almost entirely absent from Borges's writings (the sexual encounter in the short story "Emma Zunz" with an anonymous sailor is the most notable exception, and even then it is narrated elliptically); the most veiled suggestion of erotic activity is limited to a few stories.
 With a few notable exceptions, women are almost entirely absent from Borges's fiction.
 However, there are some instances in Borges's later writings of romantic love, for example the story "Ulrikke" from The Book of Sand.
+In Borges's work, female characters rarely play a central role in the narrative or possess an independent personality; in general, their absence predominates, they occupy a secondary presence, or they function as objects of the narrative rather than subjects of enunciation.
+The fictional world created by Borges is one in which women, when they appear, seem to exist as secondary objects whose purpose is to provide men with opportunities for sex.
+Sex and women are used primarily as bargaining elements in relationships between men, never for procreation or pleasure.
 The protagonist of the story "El muerto" also lusts after the "splendid, contemptuous, red-haired woman" of Azevedo Bandeira and later "sleeps with the woman with shining hair".
 Although they do not appear in the stories, women are significantly discussed as objects of unrequited love in his short stories "The Zahir" and "The Aleph".
 The plot of La Intrusa was based on a true story of two friends.
 Borges turned their fictional counterparts into brothers, excluding the possibility of a homosexual relationship.

 "Emma Zunz" is a story with an eminent female protagonist.
 Originally published in 1948, this work tells the tale of a young Jewish woman who kills a man in order to avenge the disgrace and suicide of her father.
 She carefully plans the crime, submitting to an unpleasant sexual encounter with a stranger in order to create the appearance of sexual impropriety in her intended victim.
 Despite the fact that she premeditates and executes a murder, the eponymous heroine of this story is surprisingly likable, both because of intrinsic qualities in the character (interestingly enough, she believes in nonviolence) and because the story is narrated from a "remote but sympathetic" point of view that highlights the poignancy of her situation.